 Is there anything else I should know?

-C-peptide testing is not widely used and may not be available in every laboratory.
+C-peptide testing has become more widely available, though there is still some method variability.
 If a series of C-peptide tests are going to be performed, they should be done at the same laboratory using the same method.

 Even though they are produced at the same rate, C-peptide and insulin leave the body by different routes.
 Insulin is processed and eliminated mostly by the liver, while C-peptide is removed by the kidneys.
-Since the half-life of C-peptide is about 30 minutes compared to insulin's 5 minutes, normally there will be about 5 times as much C-peptide in the blood as insulin.
+Since the half-life of C-peptide is longer than insulin, its levels in the blood are higher than insulin, making it a more reliable measure of insulin production.

 Can I do a C-peptide test at home like I can when I check my blood glucose?